What is a sworn translation?

 Once a sworn translator's signature has been legalised, there are two possibilities for the next step:

-1. If the destination country (the one in which the document and its translation will be used) has signed The Hague Convention of 5 October 1961 (see the list of Contracting States to the Convention), the process is simplified, but specific to each country.
+1. If the destination country (the one in which the document and its certified translation will be used) has signed The Hague Convention of 5 October 1961 (see the list of Contracting States to the Convention), the process is simplified, but specific to each country.

 - In France, you need to give the original document and its translation to the Apostille office of the court to which the person who legalised the signature of the sworn translator is attached.